 Cartoonist & Illustrator based in Brooklyn, NY.
 Alumnus of the School of Visual Arts, Class of 2015 She is currently an artist for Nickelodeon's, "The Loud House", published at Papercutz, the No. 1 publisher of children's graphic novels.
 In addition, she has her own self published, short-form comics of her Pug, "Miserable Mister Max", and continuously creates digital illustrations with a widespread variety of themes and subjects.
 Visit her at Table No. A-120, and say "Hello!"

 MFA Visual Narrative

 Natalya Balnova is a New York based illustrator, designer and printmaker.
 She self-publishes her own silkscreen books, zines, posters, cards and apparel designs.
-Her new books include: One Letter, Interruption of Rupture, The Golden Nest of Blind Faith and Beauty La Beauté.
+Her new books include: Beastly Heads, Internal Incubation of Spirit and October 16, 1793 / The Guillotine Letter.

 NBM Graphic Novels

 NBM is featuring renowned and outspoken cartoonist Ted Rall premiering his revised Year of Loving Dangerously, now in paperback at a larger format and Dave Gallaher premiering Only Living Girl from sister co.
 Papercutz and the sequel to Only Living Boy.
 See the rest of our recent releases as well such as The Rolling Stones in Comics, Silent Invasion, Val Mayerik’s Dust & Blood, David B’s Hasib & the Queen of Serpents, Annie (Girl in Dior) Goetzinger’s bio of Colette and much more!